vsrinivas/fuchsia/docs/concepts/process/everything_between_power_on_and_your_component.md

 Bootsvc, the next process, is [dynamically linked][dynamic-linking] by userboot.
 This makes it a better home than userboot for complex logic, as it can use libraries.
-Because of this bootsvc runs various FIDL services for its children, the most notable of which is bootfs, a [FIDL-based filesystem][fuchsia-io2] backed by the bootfs image that userboot decompressed.
+Because of this bootsvc runs various FIDL services for its children, the most notable of which is bootfs, a [FIDL-based filesystem][fuchsia-io] backed by the bootfs image that userboot decompressed.

 Aside from hosting various services and the bootfs filesystem, bootsvc’s main